AliAshraf69420/ObjectDetectionAndTrackingMobileApp/README.md

 ## Course Context

-This project was developed for **DSAI 352** (Bonus Project) at the American University in Cairo.
+This project was developed for **DSAI 352** (Bonus Project) at Zewail City.
 The task requires building a mobile application that:

 - Captures a live demonstration video of an RC car knocking down bowling pins
 - Processes the video **entirely on-device** (no cloud/server inference)